nasa/cFS/UsingGit.md

     ssh-keygen -t ed_25519

+Feel free to create a passphrase when prompted to do so.
+You can also leave it blank.

 The latter command will create an ed25519 public key and store it to ~/.ssh/ed_25519.pub by default

 Now you can copy the generated SSH key to your github profile, and you will be able to make changes without providing your username/password.